Ski: 2019-2020 Amplid Facelift 108, 189 cm

 The Facelift 108’s shape looks pretty similar to the old Atomic Backland FR 109 — the Facelift 108 has a lot of tip and tail taper, with those taper lines extending deep into the middle of the ski.

 Compared to the Line Vision 108, Atomic Backland FR 109, and Armada Tracer 108, the Facelift 108 has a significantly shallower tip rocker line and lower tip splay, and a similarly shallow tail rocker line.
 Like those skis, the Facelift 108 has pretty high tail splay, though it doesn’t have a full twin.
-The last thing to note about the Facelift 108’s rocker profile is that it has a lot of camber at ~6 mm underfoot.
+The last thing to note about the Facelift 108’s rocker profile is that it has a lot of camber, at about 6 mm underfoot.

 Here’s how we’d characterize the flex pattern of the Facelift 108: